 - Parents Walk In at the Worst Time: The finale of the first season had Rob and Anna returning to vacation and discovering the girls in various stages of undress with boys.

 - Parent with New Paramour: Viva's father Rob and Anna, who also happens to be Viva's football coach.
 No mention is made of Viva and Jamie's mother and Viva alternates between complaining about Anna and putting up with her for Rob's sake.

 - Anna's constant berating of Jamie for chronically masturbating in public wins her a few points in Viva's book, and by the time Anna has given birth, Viva appears to have grudgingly come around.

 - Primal Scene: How Viva discovered Rob and Anna's relationship: she walked in on Anna humping him.
 Luckily, they were both clothed, but still awkward for Viva.

-- Promotion to Parent: Holli seems to be in charge of raising all her siblings, since her mum takes so many drugs she doesn't even understand Bob the Builder.
+- Promotion to Parent: Holli seems to be in charge of raising all her siblings, since her dad is in jail (for organising illegal dog fights), and her mum takes so many drugs she doesn't even understand Bob the Builder.

 - Sadist Teacher: Anna, who the girls have dubbed "Miss Bitchcock".
 She's also Viva's stepmother.